kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/favorites-2020-07/index.md

 ## TV Shows

 - [Dark](https://www.themoviedb.org/tv/70523-dark) <Flag label="3" /> <NetflixFlag id="80100172" /> – The last season of this brilliant TV show was mind-bending and came to a logical and beautiful ending.
-- [The Blacklist](https://www.themoviedb.org/tv/46952-the-blacklist) <Flag label="7" /> <NetflixFlag id="70281312" /> – A exciting, unfortunately, cut short due to Corona.
+- [The Blacklist](https://www.themoviedb.org/tv/46952-the-blacklist) <Flag label="7" /> <NetflixFlag id="70281312" /> – An exciting season, unfortunately, cut short due to Corona.
 The last episode was partly animated to fill in the missing scenes.
 - [Tales from the Loop](https://www.themoviedb.org/tv/93784-tales-from-the-loop) <Flag label="1" /> <PrimeVideoFlag id="B086BPMKBB" /> – A fantastic Sci-Fi TV show, inspired by the pictures of the artist _Simon Stålenhag_.
 It plays between the 1950s and 1980s in a small town that sits on top of a secret science base exploring the secrets of the universe.
 Not a lot of action, no gunfights or lasers, but a lot of poetic stories.
 - [Hanna](https://www.themoviedb.org/tv/54155-hanna) <Flag label="2" /> <PrimeVideoFlag id="b087wqx654" />
 - [Space Force](https://www.themoviedb.org/tv/85922-space-force) <Flag label="1" /> <NetflixFlag id="81021929" /> – This TV show was much funnier than the reviews would suggest.